invoicesolv/SOLVIFY-crm/findings.md

 # CRM System Authentication and Database Keys Analysis

 ## Overview
-I've completed a comprehensive analysis of your Vibe CRM system, focusing on database keys, authentication mechanisms, user-based access controls, and workspace functionality.
+I've completed a comprehensive analysis of your Solvify CRM system, focusing on database keys, authentication mechanisms, user-based access controls, and workspace functionality.
 This document outlines my findings and recommendations to ensure proper alignment of all components.

 ## Authentication Mechanisms